Kurt: Old man have safe.

 A sister trope to It's a Long Story, this is a Stock Phrase, usually pulled out when a character sums up something really complicated with a few choice words.
-Either that, or they're using the phrase ironically.
+Either that, or that character is using the phrase ironically.

 Character A: And then what happened?
-Character B:

 And for the second variety: